naistangz/Technical_Training/docs/Week7_VM/README.md

 - The `bento/ubuntu-16.04` box will be re-imported and started in its initial state.
 - This box and all boxes on Vagrant Cloud are referred to as base boxes.
 - They're intended as starting points
 - Most vagrant use cases involve you as the user starting with the base box, then adding software and configuration to create a box fit for a particular purpose.

+ ## Vagrant Cloud

+ # Part II
+ ## Configuring Boxes with Vagrantfiles